-Cereals: While they may not contain yeast they are likely to contain malt, which can also trigger flare-ups.
-They are also often very high in sugar content, making them a problem for those with yeast intolerance.
+Cereals: While they may not contain yeast they are likely to contain malt, which may trigger flare-ups.
+They are also often very high in sugar content, which can make them problematic.

-Alcohol, specifically beer and wine: Gin and vodka are usually tolerated well by people with yeast intolerance as they’re distilled without the same fermenting process as wine and beer, for example.
+Alcohol, specifically beer and wine: Gin and vodka are usually tolerated well by people with yeast intolerance as they’re distilled without the same fermenting process as wine and beer, which are probably best avoided.